ooni/ooni.org/content/nettest/ndt.md

 NDT](https://github.com/measurement-kit/measurement-kit/tree/master/src/libmeasurement_kit/ndt)*
 for [measurement-kit](https://github.com/measurement-kit/measurement-kit),
 which is a network measurement library for running both desktop and mobile network measurement tests.
-This NDT implementation, for example, is included as a test that can be run via OONI's mobile app.
+This NDT implementation is included as a test that can be run via **OONI's mobile app**.
 Running NDT can be useful as the type of information that it collects can potentially be used to examine cases of throttling.

+**Disclaimer:** This is a third-party performance test based on third-party servers, and we cannot guarantee that your IP address will not be collected and published.